On this page you will find definitions of common knitting terms used in knitting patterns.

 Fair Isle Knitting

 Another style of knitting commonly used by spinners, Fair Isle Knitting is a method of knitting with two or more colors knitting with frequent changes of color in the same row to create intricate patterns.
-Colors not being used are carried or stranded across the back side of the fabric.

 Flat Knitting

 Knitting accomplished using straight needles when one row is work and piece is turned to work on next row.
-Flat knitting can also be done on circular needles as long as stitches are not joined into a circle.
+Flat knitting can also be done on circular needles as long as the stitches are not joined into a circle.

 Garter Stitch

 A common stitch pattern created by knitting every row.
-Finished fabric has a bumpy, ridged surface.

 Gauge